PatSunter/credo/doc/uwa-install.rst

 ======================================================

-The instructions below are for setting up to use the current beta release of UWA, 0.1.0 .
+The instructions below are for setting up to use the current beta release of UWA, |release|.
 In future the process will become more streamlined as part of the normal process of configuring, building and installing stgUnderworld, but for now follow these instructions to try out the beta version.

 obtaining the UWA-dev branch
 ----------------------------

-The 0.1.0 version of UWA is currently being developed on a branch of the main stgUnderworld framework, called *uwa-dev*.
+The |release| release of UWA is currently being developed on a branch of the main stgUnderworld framework, called *uwa-dev*.
 This is so it doesn't interfere with the main-line of the stgUnderworld framework until ready for a first production release.

 To obtain this branch of the code for experimentation: